 \subsection{Generation}

-Both dense transformer and \cat\space use FlexAttention API causal dot product kernels.
+Both dense transformer and \cat\space use out-of-the-box FlexAttention API causal dot product kernels in PyTorch.
 We use the script provided in \cite{dao2024transformers} to benchmark\footnote{\href{https://github.com/state-spaces/mamba/blob/main/benchmarks/benchmark_generation_mamba_simple.py}{github.com/state-spaces/mamba}} Mamba2 and \texttt{flash-linear-attention} repo to benchmark \textsc{gdn}.
 All benchmarks used a prefill of $8$ tokens.
 All benchmarks were run using a single NVIDIA A100 80GB PCIe, and use CUDA cache graphs for the next-token prediction.

 \textbf{To measure throughput}, we measure the latency at increasing batch sizes (in powers of 2) and compute the maximum tokens per second a model can obtain on a fixed hardware.
 For our experiments, fixed hardware for throughput is a single A100 PCIe 80GB GPU.